CEO Coaching: 3 Minutes of Value

 Centralized vs. local planning and control is a critical decision

 Ronald Reagan told a joke that highlights the inefficiencies of centrally controlled economies, but it also applies to companies.
 A guy goes in to buy a car in the Soviet Union and is told that even though the cars aren’t well-made, and he has to pay up front, there’s a 10-year wait.
 He plunks down the cash, and the bureaucrat tells him to come back in 10 years.
 “Morning or afternoon?” the gentlemen asks.
 “What’s the difference!
 It’s 10 years from now!” says the bureaucrat.
-“Well, the plumber is coming the morning,” responds the gentleman.
+“Well, the plumber is coming in the morning,” responds the gentleman.

 Centralized economies (e.g., the Soviet Union—now Russia, Cuba, Venezuela) kill innovation and initiative.
 Some of the same problems occur in companies that make all the decisions at the top.
 Many of the smartest leaders I’ve worked with have pushed as many decisions as optimal toward those who understand the market the best.
 (I wrote about this here with some guidelines.)